-BIO-20: The project owner shall pay, before or at the time that the grading permit for the project is issued, temporary and permanent impact fees for loss of habitat onsite and along the project linears and road improvements, as necessary and appropriate for construction and temporary impacts.
+BIO-20: The project owner shall pay, before or at the time that the grading permit for the project is issued, the SCVHA Land Cover Fee and Temporary Impact Fee.
+The project owner shall pay such fees according the updated SCVHA fee schedule at the time of payment. temporary and permanent impact fees for loss of habitat onsite and along the project linears and road improvements, as necessary and appropriate for construction and temporary impacts.
 Currently, Fee Zone B, pursuant to SCVHA (202) is valued at \$15,043 per acre, subject to updated fee calculations as available from the SCVHA.